DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

 Pre-built kernel modules are available from the same git repo the kernel came from: https://github.com/raspberrypi/firmware.git

-Firmware is from the Linux kernel git repo: https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git
+Device firmware is from the Linux kernel git repo: https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git

 Helpful wifi packages wpa_supplicant and iw are available as arm64 binaries on this repo.